• Skip to main content

 So, don’t take this as a list of recommendations for the best bottles for breastfed babies from a lactation professional’s point of view – but more a list of bottles that desperate moms ended up using that worked.
 Because at the end of the day, the best bottle is the one your baby will take!

-Lansinoh Baby Bottles for Breastfeeding Babies
+Lansinoh Bottles

 lansinoh bottles